AMuhailo/Django-CRM-Lead-Management/README.md

 Docker Images with containers (Redis, PostgreSQL, Nginx, Web, Celery) and deployment on RailWay.

 🚀Deploy on Railway
 The project is deployed on Railway.
-To check the operation of the site, go to the link: 🔗[text](https://lead-crm.up.railway.app/)
+To check the operation of the site, go to the link: 🔗[Lead Management](https://lead-crm.up.railway.app/)

 ## 🚀 Functional